Geomorphological Heritage and Geodiversity

 1) Ability in applying methodologies for assessing the geoheritage sites in relation to the features of a specific area;

-2) Ability in applying the mapping techniques for mapping the geodiversity of a specific area and for the spatial definition of geoheritage sites for territorial planning;
+2) Ability in applying the techniques for mapping the geodiversity of a specific area and for the spatial definition of geoheritage sites for territorial planning;

-2) Ability in applying the mapping techniques for mapping the geodiversity of a specific area and for the spatial definition of geoheritage sites for territorial planning;
+2) Ability in applying the techniques for mapping the geodiversity of a specific area and for the spatial definition of geoheritage sites for territorial planning;

 Lesson period: Second semester